 2. Say No to Plastic Straws

-While straws are helpful for children, the elderly and the disabled, straws don’t have to be plastic.
-Metal straws can be purchased for a very reasonable price and all you have to do is remember to bring your straw along with you.
+While straws are helpful for small children, the elderly and those with special needs, straws don’t have to be plastic.
+Metal or glass straws can be purchased for a very reasonable price and all you have to do is remember to take one with you when needed.

 3. Carry a Reusable Coffee Cup